-A skilled criminal defense attorney, who has experience navigating Arizona’s laws regarding controlled substances, will decide the best defense strategy based on the individual circumstances of your case.
-The following commonly asserted defenses could result in a reduction of your charges, or a prosecutor dropping your case altogether:
+Skilled criminal defense attorneys who have experience navigating Arizona’s laws regarding controlled substances, can develop a strong defense strategy based on the individual circumstances of your case.

-- Lack of evidence that proves you are guilty
+- Insufficient evidence to prove you are guilty

 - Unlawful search and seizure of your property